Minerals and trace elements

 1 Compare The importance of minerals and trace elements for health and cancer prevention.
 Also, since in matters of human health, there is often a placebo effect involved, here is a very interesting article Do healthy diets just work thanks to a placebo effect?
 Mineral needs of plants and placebo effect which should help to defuse any notion of minerals falling into this category.

-3 Also compare the very important book extract Dr. Herbert Shelton on the real reasons for tooth decay (caries), incl. the importance of alkaline salts (minerals) for dental and overall health.
+3 Also compare the very important book extract Dr. Herbert Shelton on the true causes of tooth decay, incl. the importance of alkaline salts (minerals) for dental and overall health.